This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 One of the biggest advantages of barley nutrition is that eating whole grains is correlated with improved heart health and reduced risk markers associated with cardiometabolic diseases, especially when eaten as part of a balanced, high-fiber diet, according to a large body of research.

-This grain contains certain nutrients, including vitamin B3 niacin, vitamin B1 thiamine, selenium, copper and magnesium, which are useful in lowering LDL and total cholesterol, high blood pressure and other risk factors associated with heart disease.
+This grain contains certain nutrients, including vitamin B3 niacin, vitamin B1 thiamine, selenium, copper and magnesium, that are useful in lowering LDL and total cholesterol, high blood pressure and other risk factors associated with heart disease.

 7. Provides Antioxidants